 - Urine cytology.
 Your provider collects a urine sample and examines the cells to help rule out cancer.

 - Potassium sensitivity test.
 Your provider places (instills) two solutions — water and potassium chloride — into your bladder, one at a time.
 You're asked to rate on a scale of 0 to 5 the pain and urgency you feel after each solution is instilled.
 If you feel noticeably more pain or urgency with the potassium solution than with the water, your provider may diagnose interstitial cystitis.
 People with typical bladders can't tell the difference between the two solutions.

 No simple treatment eliminates the signs and symptoms of interstitial cystitis, and no one treatment works for everyone.
 You may need to try various treatments or combinations of treatments before you find an approach that relieves your symptoms.

 Working with a physical therapist may relieve pelvic pain associated with muscle tenderness, restrictive connective tissue or muscle abnormalities in your pelvic floor.

-Oral medications that may improve the signs and symptoms of interstitial cystitis include:
+Certain medicines that you take by mouth (oral medications) may improve signs and symptoms of interstitial cystitis:

 - Nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), to relieve pain.